WeilinHan8/pycountwords/README.md

 ## License

-`pycounts` was created by Weilin Han.
+`pycountwords` was created by Weilin Han.
 It is licensed under the terms of the MIT license.

 ## Credits